Rage Mage Reviews!

 But then the soul-deadened cashier informed the mob with her black, plastic eyes (like a doll’s eye) that the man-child machine was no more.
 There were no more NES Classic Editions in the universe.
 Just one more subtle jab at progressive principles by Nintendo, a company so stuck in the past that they’ve recently reopened a wing in their facility to start developing playing cards for the yakuza again.

 Violence erupted like so many butthurt college kids.
 This was the scene earlier today on Amazon.com:

-So what was a shameless embittered person with enough subjective motivation to do another living human being harm really to do but maul the nearest man-baby I could find as he slunk into his low-riding Honda civic and nab his NES mini for myself?
+So what was a shamelessly embittered person with enough subjective motivation to do another living human being harm really to do but maul the nearest man-baby I could find as he slunk into his low-riding Honda Civic and nab his NES mini for myself?
 And by the way, that’s not a confession.
 It’s bragging. #RageSwag

 Here you can pretend to care about my impressions on the device.

 The NES mini is more mini than NES.
 It is so tiny in fact that I had to use a pair of tweezers to pick it up between the carpet hairs after dropping it on the floor.
 Its unrepentant mini-ness extends to its un-extending controller cord, which is exactly as long as is pictured above.
 Which is 4 inches.
 You literally have to put the console in your lap in order to play it.

 This is harder than it sounds considering the fan on the back of it is louder than a politician yelling over their confirmation bias applause.
 The machine also gets hot really fast, due no doubt to its outdated processor trying to function after its 30th birthday.
 I seared my loins and didn’t even enjoy it.
 Even with the fan, the thing crashes worse than Nascar drivers on National Braille Day.